NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 **Path:**

-1. A file explorer that only shows gizmoball files pops up.
+1. A file explorer that only shows Gizmoball files pops up.

-1. User selects the desired location and clicks "Save".
+1. The user selects the desired location and clicks "Save".

-1. If saving fails, notify user and then go to `1`.
+1. If saving fails, notify the user and then go to `1`.

 1. A status label shows that the game configurations have been successfully saved.

-**Postcondition:** Game configuration have been saved to a gizmoball file on the disk.
+**Postcondition:** Game configuration has been saved to a Gizmoball file on the disk.

 ### Load configuration